CAWaterBoardDataCenter/SafeToSwim/README.md

 ## Maintenance

-This dashboard was built using Observable Framework and hosted by the SWRCB.
+### Updating layout and styles

+This dashboard was built as a static site using Observable Framework.
+After making edits to source code (JavaScript, HTML, CSS), the site can be rebuilt by running `npm run build` in the terminal.
+The built files will be placed in the `dist` directory and are deployed to the `gh-pages` branch of the repository during development.

+### Updating data

+Data is fetched from *Surface Water - Indicator Bacteria Results* dataset on the California Open Data Portal.
+This dataset is updated daily, and the dashboard fetches the latest data automatically.

 ## Contributing